matrixdesign-ui/matrix_website/README.md

 2. **Manual Deployment**: The site is built automatically through GitHub Actions when you push to the main branch

 #### **GitHub Pages Configuration**
-1. Go to your repository settings
+1. Go to your repository Settings > Pages
-2. Navigate to "Pages" section
-3. Select "GitHub Actions" as the source
+2. Under "Source", select "GitHub Actions"
-4. The site will be available at `https://[username].github.io/matrix_website/`
+3. No additional configuration is needed - the workflow will automatically deploy

 #### **Custom Domain** (Optional)
 1. Add a `CNAME` file to the `public/` directory with your custom domain